Virtual private networks, also known as VPNs, are software components that offer tons of benefits.

 PIA and its parent company were acquired in 2019 by Kape Technologies.
-This is a global privacy and security company based in London, UK – which also operates two other competing VPN services: CyberGhost VPN and Zenmate.
+This is a global privacy and security company based in London, UK.
+And it also operates two other competing VPN services: CyberGhost VPN and ExpressVPN.

 The VPN service already established itself as one of the most popular and highly reputed VPN brands on the market, and that is proven by currently boasting more than 100,000 users worldwide.

 With more than 30,000 servers in 100+ locations across 78 countries, a strict no-logs policy, and high encryption features, Private Internet Access is unparalleled in terms of server availability and also a top VPN when it comes to online anonymity and security.

 AirVPN is an Italy-based VPN service that started in 2010 as a small group of activists, hacktivists, and hackers who – as their motto suggests – are promoters of net neutrality and privacy and the fight against Internet censorship.

 At first, AirVPN started as a completely free service but then added a commercial side to the project to maintain it financially sustainable and ensure the full dedication of the team.

 Currently, the service has more than 200 high-bandwidth servers in 35 locations across 19 countries on 3 continents.
 Also, it continues to be operated exclusively by activists, privacy, data protection, security issues-aware people, and also a team of lawyers.

-Although Private Internet Access and AirVPN share some common features as many other VPN services do, there are differences between the two.
-So, we came up with a comparison based on the most relevant factors, which we hope will help you decide which VPN you want to go with.
+Although Private Internet Access and AirVPN share some common features, there are differences between the two.
+So, we came up with a comparison based on the most relevant factors to help you decide which VPN you want to go with.